salverna/LIMON/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This pipeline is still under development.
-We appreciate any comments or feedback to help improve this platform
+We are currently working on validating this work flow and preparing for publication.
+We appreciate any comments or feedback to help improve this platform.

 ## Motivation